Robust replication of barrier-style claims on price and volatility: European-style claims

 \section{European-style claims}

 Under the assumptions of Section \ref{sec:model}, \cite{rrvd} show how to price and replicate the real and imaginary parts of a claim with a payoff of the form $\ee^{\ii \om X_T + \ii s \<X\>_T}$, where $\om,s \in \Cb$.
 They then use these \emph{exponential claims} as building blocks to price and replicate more general claims with payoffs of the form $\varphi(X_T,\< X \>_T)$.
-In this section, we briefly review the main results from \cite{rrvd} and we derive some extensions that we shall need in subsequent sections.
+In this section, we briefly review the main results from \cite{rrvd} and derive some extensions needed in subsequent sections.

 Throughout this paper, we will distinguish between \emph{European} claims, which have path-\emph{independent} payoffs of the form $\varphi(X_T)$, and \emph{European-style} claims, which have path-\emph{dependent} payoffs of the form